jflets/FletFit-project-1-/README.md

 - _Join Section_

   - The join section will allow the user to see the different fitness plans available and allow them to sign up through a form.
+The user will be able to specify what plan they will want plan 1, plan 2 or plan 3.
-  - The user will understand what each plan provides and will understand the steps to fill out the form.
+  - The join section is valuable as the user will understand what each plan provides and will understand the steps to fill out the form.

   ![Join Section](/assets/images/join-section.png)

 - _Contact Us Section_

   - The contact us section will allow the user to see the location of FletFit and the contact information to get in touch.
-  - The user will be able to easily find FletFit using the map and contact information is clear.
+  - The contact us section is valuable as the user will be able to easily find FletFit using the map and contact information is clear.
 This will motivate a user to contact FletFit for more information.

   ![Contact Section](/assets/images/contact-us-section.png)